An-doughnut

 An-doughnut (Japanese: あんドーナツ, Romaji: an-dōnatsu) is a Japanese doughnut filled with red bean paste.
 It is a confection created in Japan, along with anpan, Jam pan, cream pan, curry bread, and many others.
 It is unknown when an-doughnut was created in Japan.
 However, Mister Donut in Japan added an-doughnuts to its menu in December 1983.
+Besides red bean paste, other ingredients include wheat flour, sugar, and eggs.
+An-doughnuts can be bought in stores such as 7-Eleven and are popular among Japanese people and foreign tourists.